8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] need to update create currentMY page
 - [ ] need to add finance buffer somewhere in admin
 - [ ] need to do quick walkthrough video from main site for dealers to look at
+- [ ] admin need to update DealRequest due to schema change

 - [ ] -------- SALES --------